EpicBrainUser/python-booklet/python_booklet.typ

 #exercise(
     title: [Countdown],
     content: [Create a countdown, where instead of the normal: \
+    ```python
-    ```python for i in range(1, 11):
+    for i in range(1, 11):
+        print(i)
-           print(i)``` you make it count in reverse.
+    ``` you make it count in reverse.
 You might have to think a bit more for this one, and remember that there are multiple ways to loop. ]
 )

 === Ex4
 #exercise(
     title: [Prime checker],
-    content: [Given a positive number print whether or not the number is prime.],
+    content: [Given a positive number print whether or not the number is prime.\
-)
+Think about how you (as a person) normally check if a number is prime.
+Apply similar logic. ], )

 === Ex5